The comparative statics of persuasion: ` ‘ Non-decreasing ' ’ comparative statics

-In this section, we ask our first comparative-statics question: what shifts of the sender's interim payoff $u$ ensure that she does \emph{not} choose a \emph{strictly less} informative signal?
-Intuition suggests that (local) convexity should be decisive, since a `more convex' $u$ embodies a greater liking for informative distributions.
-The correct formalisation of this idea is as follows:
+In this section, we ask a preliminary `non-decreasing' comparative-statics question: which shifts of the sender's interim payoff $u$ ensure that she does \emph{not} choose a \emph{strictly less} informative distribution?
+Intuition suggests that convexity should be decisive, since a `more convex' $u$ embodies a greater liking for informative distributions.
+We validate this intuition, by defining a new \emph{coarse} notion of comparative convexity and proving that it is the necessary and sufficient condition for `non-decreasing' comparative statics.

-\begin{definition} For functions $u,v : [0,1] \to \R$, we say that $u$ is \emph{ordinally less convex} than $v$ exactly if for any $x<y$ in $[0,1]$ such that
+\begin{definition} For functions $u,v : [0,1] \to \R$, we say that $u$ is \emph{coarsely less convex} than $v$ if and only if for any $x<y$ in $[0,1]$ such that

 holds for every $\alpha \in (0,1)$, we also have

 for every $\alpha \in (0,1)$, and furthermore any $\alpha \in (0,1)$ at which the inequality \eqref{eq:C_u} is strict is also one at which \eqref{eq:C_v} is strict. \end{definition}